loganFortune/ESP/README.md

 - It is easier to _download binary executables_.
 - Don't forget to add /bin file in your 'Path' (environment variables) for **Windows users**.

-You should be able to see that kind of result :
+You should be able to see that kind of result after the installation:

 !['Henon -h' shell command](/images/install_Tisean.png)